Seleziona una pagina

 Access control for suspicious devices

-There is a control system for all devices that try to access your account.
-If a device (or login attempt) is marked as “Suspicious”, you are notified by email, the login process is aborted, and appropriate actions are taken to verify identity.
+There is a control system for all devices that try to access a user’s account.
+If a device or login attempt is marked as Suspicious, the user is notified by email, the login process is aborted, and appropriate actions are taken to verify identity.

 Periodic security patches